U.S. Taxation - Short FAQ's and Notes for Expatriate Australians

 - Local Income Tax Return (if paying Local Income Tax)

-There is a requirement for an individual who is leaving the US permanently and is not a Citizen or Green Card holder to file a departing alien income tax return.
+There is a requirement for any individual who is leaving the US permanently who is not a citizen or green card holder (permanent resident) to file a departing alien income tax return.
 This must be filed before leaving the country and, if it shows a balance owing, this tax must be paid at that time.
 If this return shows a refund, the refund is not issued until the final return is prepared and filed after the end of the year.

-Any remuneration for US services paid after arriving in Australia will affect the Australian income tax liability on other income, which is taxable here, so planning payments of remuneration can be beneficial.
+Any remuneration for US services paid after arriving in Australia may affect the Australian income tax liability on other income, which is taxable here, so planning the payment of remuneration can be beneficial.

-If the individual is resident in a state that imposes income tax, advice should be sought on the effect of leaving on their status in that state.
+If an individual is resident in a state that imposes income tax, advice should also be sought on the effect of leaving on their status in that state.

 For those with the necessary time, experience and interest we've also included for download below a copy of the US Australia Double Tax Agreement and Technical Explanations (1983 and 2001):